 Editor’s note: Each month, we’d like to introduce you to one of our wonderful Glamping Hub hosts and what inspired them to create a glamping site.
 This month, we have Rodney, who manages five charming cabin and cottage rentals in Texas Hill Country.

 1. What is the story behind you starting your glamping site?

-After graduating from college with a marketing degree, I moved to Houston for my first "real" job.
+After graduating from college with a marketing degree, I moved to Houston for my first “real” job.
 After seven months, I quit, moved to Wimberley, Texas, and started building houses.
 I also had a side job doing home repairs.
-A lot of the jobs were on rental cabins, which gave me the idea to build my own.
+A lot of the jobs were in rental cabins, which gave me the idea to build my own.

 I wanted to do something different and unique from all the others.
-I looked around for a couple years before I found the perfect piece of property and slowly started building my cabins in my free time—creating the place I would want to visit.
+I looked around for a couple of years before I found the perfect piece of property and slowly started building my cabins in my free time—creating the place I would want to visit.

 2. What did you do before becoming a glamping host?
 What drew you to glamping?

 Before I started building my property, I was building custom homes and pursuing an acting career.
 When I originally built it, it wasn’t my intention for it to become my primary job.

 After sevens years, the cabins became self-sufficient, thanks to repeats and referrals, which allowed me do other things and opened the door to traveling and focusing on my photography.
 When not at home managing the cabins, I’m out photographing great white sharks, saltwater crocodiles, stampeding horses, surfers, and rock stars.

 3. In your opinion, how does your accommodation fit the definition of glamping?